Happy Saint Valentine’s Day!

 Simmering everything together, for only 5 minutes, yields a higher quality pudding, both in texture and taste.
-It won’t be too watery nor too pasty (like Nutella!!) and of course, it will be super tasty!
+It won’t be too watery nor too pasty, like Nutella you buy in a store!!, and of course, it will be super tasty!

 Served with a dollop of cream (dairy or coconut) and fresh fruit, this popular and simple dessert can be enjoyed all year round!

 Pot au chocolat

 Makes 3 to 4 ramekins or dessert cups

 - ¾ cup (120 grams) raw cashews, softened *